OpenSourceEBike/TSDZ2-Smart-EBike/README.md

 This ebike motor controller firmware project is to be used with the Tongsheng TSDZ2 mid drive motor with controller v1.
+[See here for V2](https://github.com/OpenSourceEBike/TSDZ2_motor_controller_v2).

-*(for motorcontroller v2 see: https://github.com/OpenSourceEBike/TSDZ2_motor_controller_v2 )
+**See the main site for more updated information: [https://opensourceebike.github.io/](https://opensourceebike.github.io/)**

 It has the following benefits compared to the stock firmware:
 * The motor runs more efficient therefore it becomes more powerful and consumes less energy.